DWDN: Deep Wiener Deconvolution Network for Non-Blind Image Deblurring: Related Work

-\myparagraph{Deep learning methods.} More recently, deep learning has been used for non-blind image deblurring. \citet{XuNIPS14} use the singular value decomposition of the pseudo-inverse kernel to initialize the network parameters.
-However, this method needs fine-tuning for every kernel.
-To overcome this, several methods~\cite{SchulerCVPR2013,ZhangJiaweiCVPR2017,ZhangCVPR2017,RomanoSIAM2017,RyuICML2019} decompose non-blind deblurring into two individual subproblems, i.e., image denoising and image deconvolution.
-For example, \citet{ZhangJiaweiCVPR2017} first deconvolve the blurry image in the image space and then use a fully convolutional network to learn image gradients to further guide the final deconvolution, while~\cite{SchulerCVPR2013,ZhangCVPR2017} train a set of CNNs to improve the denoising accuracy.
-These methods achieve reasonable image quality, but separately designing these two subproblems will make the approach not be fully optimized for image deblurring. \citet{KruseICCV2017} generalize discriminative FFT-based deconvolution by using CNN-based regularization and propose a boundary adjustment method. \citet{GongTNNLS2020} incorporate deep neural networks into a gradient descent scheme.
+\myparagraph{Deep learning methods.} More recently, deep learning has been used for non-blind image deblurring.
+Xu \etal\ \cite{XuNIPS14} use the singular value decomposition of the pseudo-inverse kernel to initialize the network parameters.
+However, their method needs fine-tuning for every kernel.
+To overcome this, Ren \etal\ \cite{RenNIPS2018} propose a generalized deep CNN by exploiting the low-rank property of pseudo-inverse kernels.
+In addition, several methods~\cite{SchulerCVPR2013,ZhangJiaweiCVPR2017,ZhangCVPR2017,MeinhardtICCV2017,RomanoSIAM2017,RyuICML2019} decompose non-blind deblurring into two individual subproblems, \ie, image denoising and image deconvolution.
+Zhang \etal\ \cite{ZhangJiaweiCVPR2017} first deconvolve the blurry image in the image space and then use a fully convolutional network to learn image gradients to further guide the final deconvolution. \cite{SchulerCVPR2013,ZhangCVPR2017} train a set of CNNs to improve the denoising accuracy.
+Meinhardt \etal\ \cite{MeinhardtICCV2017} learn a fixed denoising network as a proximal operator in the primal-dual hybrid gradient method \cite{ChambolleJMIV2011}.
+These methods achieve reasonable image quality, but separately designing these two subproblems -- denoising and deconvolution -- will make the approach not be fully optimized for image deblurring.
+Dong \etal\ \cite{DongPAMI2019} propose a denoising-based network, which contains several denoiser modules interleaved with back-projection modules that are jointly optimized.
+Kruse \etal\ \cite{KruseICCV2017} generalize discriminative FFT-based deconvolution by using CNN-based regularization and propose a boundary adjustment method.
+Kobler \etal\ \cite{KoblerPR2017} introduce variational networks learned by minimizing a parametrized energy using proximal incremental methods \cite{BertsekasMP2011}.
+Eboli \etal\ \cite{EboliECCV2020} adopt the Richardson fixed-point iteration method \cite{KelleySIAM1995}, where the parameters are learned by embedding the preconditioner into a CNN.
+Gong \etal\ \cite{GongTNNLS2020} incorporate deep neural networks into a gradient descent scheme.
+Quan \etal\ \cite{QuanTNNLS2021} introduce a CNN-based image prior defined in the Gabor domain combined with an unrolled optimization scheme.
 However, most of these approaches implement the deconvolution process in the standard image space.
 Hence, artifacts remain and fine-scale detail is lost, as pointed out by~\cite{DongECCV2018,PanICCV2017,ShanACM2008}.